Learn about financial aid options for financing medical school and making it affordable.

 Direct PLUS Loans for Graduate/Professional Students

-Whether you’re thinking about how to afford medical school, applying for school loans, or weighing your repayment options, the AAMC's FIRST program has unbiased, reliable information.
+The AAMC's FIRST (Financial Information, Resources, Services, and Tools) program provides free resources to help you make wise financial decisions.
+Whether you’re thinking about how to afford medical school, applying for student loans, or determining your loan repayment options, you’ll find unbiased, reliable guidance from FIRST.